 Online classes are also available through ECPI University's Online Campus.
 This program integrates the principles of management and food service operations to prepare students to be successful in today's business environment.
 Externships provide our students opportunities to experience real world situations.

-For more information about this program, please see the program description in the University Catalog.
+For more information about this program and its outcomes, please see the program description in the University Catalog.
 Food Service Management Program Description

 What You Can Learn in Food Service Management